About

 TPF Staff & Board of Directors

-The founding members of The Thurman Perry Foundation bring a diverse level of expertise from all sectors of the workforce and are passionate about criminal justice reform that centers the needs of the women and girls.
+The staff and executive board of The Thurman Perry Foundation bring a diverse level of expertise from all sectors of the workforce and are passionate about criminal justice reform that centers the needs of the women and girls.

 Gabrielle A. Perry, MPH